Living in Nampula, Mozambique

 By air: You can fly to Mozambique from South Africa, Tanzania or Kenya.
-Mozambique Airlines (LAM) is the principal carrier but SAA flies from Cape Town to Maputo direct, from Pemba you can fly with either LAM or local national carrier, Air Corridor.
-SA Airlink flies from Johannesburg to Pemba from there you can catch a flight on LAM or Air Corridor to Nampula.
+Mozambique Airlines (LAM) is the principal carrier, from Pemba you can fly with either LAM or local national carrier, Air Corridor.
+You can catch a flight on LAM or Air Corridor to Nampula.

 In Nampula you can catch a Chapa (pronounced " shuppa") taxi to get to just about anywhere in town.
 The name of the route will be displayed on the front windscreen and usually shuttle between two main roads.
 These cost about 4MTN per trip.

 There are also sedan taxis which cost around 50 to 70 MTN to anywhere in the city.
 But be prepared for long discussions over price.